 In addition to stellar training in general consultation, fellows have the opportunity to obtain specialty experience in Neurology, Anesthesia, and Pain, Psycho-Oncology and Transplant Psychiatry programs of great distinguish.

-The Program has solid didactic components aimed at enabling our trainees to gain the knowledge base, clinical competencies, and leadership skills to be thought leaders in the expanding field of psychosomatic medicine
+The Program has solid didactic components aimed at enabling our trainees to gain the knowledge base, clinical competencies, and leadership skills to be thought leaders in the expanding field of C-L psychiatry.

 As program director, I invite you to become acquainted with the different rotations offered by our program, as well as the academic and clinical interests of our talented faculty and staff.
 On behalf of the entire program, we wish you success in making an important career training decision and look forward to hearing from you.

 The University of Chicago Medical Center (UCMC) offers a unique environment for fellowship training in consultation psychiatry.
 It is distinguished by a dedication to rigor in the discovery and dissemination of knowledge.
 The UCMC lies at the heart of the University at the crossroads of distinguished schools of medicine, business, divinity and law.
 The work of the tertiary level medical center is performed in conjunction with cutting edge scientific programs affording the possibility to train in a unique milieu of scholarly endeavor, curiosity and mentorship

 The goals of the fellowship in psychosomatic medicine are to provide the training opportunities in clinical care, teaching and scholarly activities necessary to pursue a career in academic psychosomatic medicine and successfully obtain specialty certification in psychosomatic medicine.